Professor Johanna Gibson, BA (Hons I), MA, PGDipAppSci, JD (Queensland), PhD (Edinburgh), Solicitor and Barrister to the Supreme Court of Victoria

 - Scottish Executive – Generation Scotland: Legal and Ethical Aspects (co-author G Laurie), 2003.

-Professor Gibson welcomes students in all areas of intellectual property, legal theory and culture, with a particular interest in the creative industries (particularly fashion, literature, film and visual arts and theory), traditional knowledge, biodiversity, medicine, development and human rights.
+Professor Gibson welcomes students in all areas of intellectual property, legal theory and culture, with a particular interest in the creative industries (particularly fashion, literature, film and visual arts and theory).
+Professor Gibson also welcomes students in animal law and policy.

 - Editor-In-Chief, Queen Mary Intellectual Property Journal of Intellectual Property (QMJIP), 2013—